-- Patients' level of comfort with pursuing assistance for mental health-related issues based on stigma or hoping that the condition will improve or resolve without treatment. - Patients' reluctance to share mental health issues with facility staff or others. - Lack of access to mental health providers due to: - o Limited providers in certain locations. - o Insurance coverage limitations regarding which providers can be used, especially for patients who joined Medicare Advantage plans. - o Transportation barriers. - Limited access to or trust for the Internet or limited technological proficiency to use telehealth options. - Lack of patient motivation to pursue mental health treatment, due to the demands of dialysis treatments and having other medical appointments.
+- Patients' level of comfort with pursuing assistance for mental health-related issues based on stigma or hope that the condition will improve or resolve without treatment. - Patients' reluctance to share mental health issues with facility staff or others. - Lack of access to mental health providers due to: - o Limited providers in certain locations. - o Insurance coverage limitations regarding which providers can be used. - o Transportation barriers. - Limited access to or trust for the Internet or limited technological proficiency to use telehealth options. - Lack of patient motivation to pursue mental health treatment because of the demands of dialysis treatments and having other medical appointments.